carpentries/instructor-training/episodes/24-practices.md

 teacher, but the learners!
 The more we know about learner's backgrounds, motivations, and how they learn (educational psychology) and what interventions can address these issues, the more effective our teaching can be.
-This also means that our model of teaching doesn't mean you need to be an expert in the content you're teaching or that you have to have a certain kind of personality -- ANYONE can learn, practice and improve their teaching, as with any skill.
+This also means that our model of teaching does not mean you need to be an expert in the content you're teaching or that you have to have a certain kind of personality -- ANYONE can learn, practice and improve their teaching, as with any skill.